masterandrey/python/README.md

 # docker-python
-Alpine-based docker for Python 3 with suds, tornado, connexion, mongo and openssl
+Alpine-based docker for Python 3 with flask, connexion, mongo and openssl in less than 300M